Syntomic cohomology and real topological cyclic homology: Introduction

-\emph{Acknowledgement}.
 We thank Jens Hornbostel for many helpful conversations on this topic and comments on the draft.
+We also thank Gabriel Angelini-Knoll and the referee for encouraging us to carry out the computations of $\pi_{*,*}^{\Z/2}\TCR(A;\Z_p)$ for quasisyntomic rings $A$.
+Finally, we are grateful to the referee for the helpful comments leading to improvements of this text.
 This research was conducted in the framework of the DFG-funded research training group GRK 2240: \emph{Algebro-Geometric Methods in Algebra, Arithmetic and Topology}.